-Similarly, at the time Moses was born, the “king of Egypt” ordered the “Hebrew midwives” to kill all male infants when they were born.
+Likewise, at the time Moses was born, the “king of Egypt” ordered the “Hebrew midwives” to kill all male infants when they were born.
 But they “feared God and did not as the king of Egypt commanded them” – (Exodus 1:17).

-After his baptism in the Jordan, the “Spirit led Jesus into the wilderness to be tested by the Devil.”
-The temptations recorded in Matthew echo the tests that Israel faced in the wilderness, only she failed each test.
+Similarly, after his baptism in the Jordan River, the “Spirit led Jesus into the wilderness to be tested by the Devil.”
+And the temptation as recorded in Matthew echoes the tests that Israel faced in the wilderness, only she failed each test.

 Years later, Moses reminded the nation how God “fed you with manna…that he might make you know that man does not live by bread only, but by everything that proceeds out of the mouth of Yahweh,” the very passage Jesus quoted to Satan in the wilderness – (Exodus 16:3, Deuteronomy 8:3).

 - “Beware lest you forget Yahweh who brought you forth out of the land of Egypt.
 You shall fear Yahweh your God, and you shall serve him” – (Deuteronomy 6:12-13).

 Matthew’s description of the “multitudes” is reminiscent of the “mixed multitude” that “came up with the children of Israel” when God brought them out of Egypt “with a high hand…and with signs and with wonders.”

 SERMON ON THE MOUNT

-The background from Exodus and Deuteronomy sets the stage for the first major block of Christ’s teachings, his ‘Sermon on the Mount.’
+The background from Exodus and Deuteronomy prepares the reader for the first major block of Christ’s teachings, his Sermon on the Mount.
 In chapter 5, after “seeing the multitudes,” Jesus led his disciples “up into the mountain,” and there, he sat down and began to teach them.

-When he ascended the mountain again into the awesome presence of Yahweh, only Aaron went with him.
+When he ascended the mountain again into the presence of Yahweh, only Aaron went with him.
 Not even the sanctified priests were allowed on the mountain – “Let not the priests and the people break through to ascend up unto Yahweh, lest he break forth upon them.”

 The “law came through Moses, but grace and truth came to be through Jesus.”
-The Son dwells in the “bosom of the Father” and therefore is the only one qualified to “interpret” the unseen God.
+The Son dwells in the “bosom of the Father,” therefore, he is the only one qualified to “interpret” the unseen God – (John 1:14-18).